1wunderkind/loopgpt-backend/LOOPKITCHEN_DEPLOYMENT_GUIDE.md

 ## Overview

-LoopKitchen is a comprehensive recipe generation, nutrition analysis, and meal planning system integrated into the LoopGPT backend.
+LoopKitchen is a comprehensive recipe generation, nutrition analysis, and meal planning system integrated into the LooptOS backend.
 This guide covers deployment to Supabase Edge Functions.

 **Components**: